 Jesus is a central religious figure, but he was also a man who walked this earth.
-How told was he according to history and science?
+How tall was he according to history and science?
 This article is not about religion but about the man himself, and about what we know about him according to history and science.

 Whatever your own beliefs and feelings about Jesus, his influence not just among Christians of every denomination (Catholics, Protestants, Orthodox) but in the history cannot be doubted.